 Today the Union Plus credit card program is expanding to offer even more options for UFCW members and their families.
 Starting this year, cardholders will have access to special rebates on auto down payments and AT&T smart phones, motor club benefits, and grants to help pay off student debt.

-UFCW members can choose from three cards to meet their diverse needs.
+UFCW members can choose from several cards to meet their diverse needs.
 The Cash Rewards card lets members earn cash back on every purchase.
 The Rate Advantage card is for members who want to save on interest.
-Members with limited credit can choose the new Credit Access card to rebuild their credit and earn access to a higher credit line.

 Thank you for all your hard work and everything you do to keep our union strong,